Zettelkasten-Method/atom-plumber/README.md

 Available commands are:

 * `alt-enter`
-* `alt-click`
+* `alt-click` on some text
+* Hold `alt` then make a selection
-* right-click and select "Plumb this" from the menu
+* Right-click and select "Plumb this" from the menu
-* run "Atom Plumber: Plumb" from the Command Palette
+* Run "Atom Plumber: Plumb" from the Command Palette

 You can make your own keymap in your `keymap.cson`.
 Change `alt-enter` to something else: